 April 2001-March 2007: Senior Lecturer in Functional Genomics and Evolutionary biology at UCL (WIBR).
 Discovery of a novel origin of the neck and shoulder region (Matsuoka et al. Nature 2005).
 Refocus of work into areas of gene-regulation within stem cells.
 2 Wellcome Trust Programme Grants, 1BBSRC Project grant, 1 ARC grant, several smaller grants.

 Since April 2007: Professor of Genomic Systems Biology and Evolution,University of Warwick, School of Life Sciences

-Human Frontiers Programme Grant (as Principle Investigator), 2 MRC grants, 2 ConquerChiari project grants, one Column of Hope grant.
-Focus on fundamental aspects of gene regulation and how these relate to anatomical features and how these have been subjected to evolutionary change of craniofacial structrues.
-Work on the genetic foundation of the Arnold-Chiari malformation as a neurocristopathy, supported by ConquerChiari through two project grants and a grant by Column of Hope.
+Human Frontiers Programme Grant (as Principle Investigator), 2 MRC grants and several Charity grants.
+Focus on fundamental aspects of gene regulation and how these relate to anatomical features and how these have been subjected to evolutionary change of craniofacial structures.
 A most recent MRC project grant (starting Dec 2015 for 4 yrs) with my colleague Prof Nick Dale will examine the role of neural crest lineages in postnatal and adult breathing control.